 The change to focus on English-only instruction “worked out perfectly well,” he said – children are learning English and test scores are up.

-A 2006 study by the American Institutes for Research on behalf of the state education department found a slight decrease in the performance gap between English-language learners and native speakers.
+by the American Institutes for Research on behalf of the state education department found a slight decrease in the performance gap between English-language learners and native speakers.
 But the gap in test scores remained “virtually constant” across grades and subjects, and, the researchers noted, the Prop.
 227 reforms were implemented at the same time as several others, including a reduction in class sizes.

 “Across all analyses, little to no evidence of differences in [English-language learner] performance by model of instruction was found,” they wrote.